jaclu/iSH-IP-stats/README.md

 #### A shortcut that writes the current ip to a file.

 - Create a shortcut and give it a name like SetLocal-IP
 - Add a "wait", set it to something like 3 seconds.
-Without this you will often end up with an empty file, since this shortcut is triggered imeditally on connection, and it typically takes a moment for the device to recivr an IP
+Without this, finding local IP will often fail, since this shortcut is triggered imeditally on connection, and it typically takes a moment for the device to recive an IP
 - Add a "Get current IP address" Set it to local IPv4
 - Add a "Append to Text File"  Use "Current IP Adress" Select a Folder where to save it, and select a file name.
-This folder must be within the file hierarchy you gave iSH access to with the mount command.
+This folder must be within the file hierarchy iSH was given access to with the mount command.
 Make sure to enable "Make New Line"!
 - Click play to run it once, in order for the file to be created.

-The ip-tools inside iSH just read the last line of this file, but over time it will slowly grow, so you might eventually want to remove it, since next time you connect it will be recreated.

 #### Trigger the first Shortcut to run on Network Connect